Olympus E-410 vs Panasonic G10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-410 and Panasonic Lumix DMC-G10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-410 and the G10 have been discontinued, but can regularly be found used on eBay.
+Both the E-410 and the G10 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the G10 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-410 and G10 can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Panasonic G10 Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-410 or the Panasonic G10 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.